 The District was created by the citizens of Haskell and Knox Counties through election, January 27, 1999.
 Baylor County was added to the District after an annexation petition and subsequent referendum on August 12, 2000.
 Senate Bill 611 of the Seventy-seventh Legislature was signed by the Governor on May 5, 2001.
-This changed the name of the District and provided for the Board of Directors to be increased to twelve members to include members from Baylor County.
+This changed the name of the District and provided for the Board of Directors to include members from Baylor County.
 The current officers are Glenn Ray Howell-President, Barry Ratliff-Vice-President, and, Chris Orsak-Secretary-Treasurer.
-The other members are Jerry Bob Daniel, Jimmy Burson, Wallace Emerson, Jim Bridwell, Joe Tidwell, David Albus, Bryan Kuehler, Sam Boone, and Kenny Shipman.
+The other members are Jerry Bob Daniel, Jimmy Burson, Travis Floyd, David Albus, Micheal Adams, and Kenny Shipman.
 Senate Bill 1925 in the Seventy-eighth Legislature further defined the District's properties.
-The District General Manager is Mike McGuire, who represents Groundwater Conservation Districts as a voting member of RWPG Brazos G and RWPG B. Rolling Plains Groundwater Conservation District (RPGCD) has the same areal extent as that of Baylor, Haskell and Knox Counties, Texas.
+The District General Manager is Mike McGuire, who represents Water Districts as a voting member of RWPG B and GMA 6 on RWPG Brazos G. Rolling Plains Groundwater Conservation District (RPGCD) has the same areal extent as that of Baylor, Haskell and Knox Counties, Texas.
 The Counties have an economy dominated by the agricultural community.
 The agricultural income is derived primarily from cotton, peanuts, wheat, and beef cattle production.
 Production of petroleum also contributes to the income of the counties.
+Wind farms are a new sight for the counties.